 Court proceedings have been this morning against 22 persons for allegations of their involvement in a massive case of insurance fraud.
-Exchange of vehicles, repeated claims with different insurance companies and carefully staged traffic accidents were among the complex methods employed by the people involved.
+Exchange of vehicles repeated claims with different insurance companies and carefully staged traffic accidents were among the complex methods employed by the people involved.

 Staged traffic accidents

-One particular person even pocketed €27,000 for a totalled BMW, others superficially patched their vehicles up in order to reuse them.
+One particular person even pocketed €27,000 for a totaled BMW, others superficially patched their vehicles up in order to reuse them.
 The racket was uncovered by a group of insurance companies after realising that claims were being filed by the same people.
 8 companies in total were allegedly victims of fraud, namely: Untours, Atlas, Elmo, Gasan & Mamo, Allcare, Citadel, Argus and MSI.
 It is understood that the insurance firms found that some individuals had filed accident claims on several vehicles they owned.
 People were also agreeing to be involved in “traffic accidents” and would then file separate claims with their own insurance agencies.
 The evidence was handed over to the police.

 Statement by the Malta Insurance Association